 Problem signs include crying a lot, having trouble concentrating at work or school, trouble sleeping or eating.
-If you find that you are sad or guilty and it is not getting better, you may want further help.
+If you find that you are sad or guilty and it is not getting better, please seek further help.

-If you want to talk to us, or if you want a referral, please make an appointment to talk either in person or over the phone.
+If you want to talk to us, or if you want a referral, please call to talk either in person or over the phone.
 There is no charge for any additional counseling sessions.

 A helpful resource is "A Guide to Emotional and Spiritual Resolution After an Abortion"Other suggestions:

 - If you are feeling alone in this experience it is important to find someone to talk to, either a trusted friend or family member, clergy, or a professional counselor.
 Call us during office hours for a referral or to schedule a counseling appointment.
 Or, you can call All Options, a pregnancy talkline at 888-493-0092

 (evenings) or Exhale